microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionBasicHandler/README.md

         }
         ```
         Don't forget to add `"BuildId": "$(Build.BuildId)"`, otherwise your Azure Function check will not work
    3. In the _Advanced_ section, choose _Callback_ as completion event.
-This makes the check run asychnronously
+This makes the check run asynchronously
    4. In the _Control options_ section:
       1. Set _Time between evaluations (minutes)_ to 0
       2. Set _Timeout (minutes)_ to 5, so that build times out quickly